 Overview

-This package contains a set of functions to conduct Conjunctive Analysis of Case Configurations (CACC) (Miethe, Hart & Regoeczi, 2008), to identify and quantify situational clustering in dominant case configurations (Hart, 2019), and to determine the main effects of specific variable values on the probabilities of outcome (Hart, Rennison & Miethe, 2017).
+A set of functions to conduct Conjunctive Analysis of Case Configurations (CACC) (Miethe, Hart & Regoeczi, 2008), to identify and quantify situational clustering in dominant case configurations (Hart, 2019), and to determine the main effects of specific variable values on the probabilities of outcome (Hart, Rennison & Miethe, 2017).
 Initially conceived as an exploratory technique for multivariate analysis of categorical data, CACC has developed to include formal statistical tests that can be applied in a wide variety of contexts.
 This technique allows examining composite profiles of different units of analysis in an alternative way to variable-oriented methods.

 Installation

-# Check if the`devtools` package needs to be installed
+# Check if the `devtools` package needs to be installed

 if (!require("devtools")) install.package("devtools")

-# Install the {cacc} package from GitHub
+# Install {cacc} from GitHub

 devtools::install_github("amoneva/cacc")